sinjab/yt-ts-extract/README.md

 | Hindi | `hi` | Dutch | `nl` |
 | Polish | `pl` | Turkish | `tr` |

-And many more!
 Use `--list-languages` to see available languages for any video.

 ## 🔧 Advanced Usage